 The Alternative Warhead Programme

-This desire to return GMLRS to the wide area game has resulted in the Alternative Warhead Programme, lately given a big push by Vladimir Putin’s actions in Ukraine and Syria.
+This desire to return GMLRS to the wide-area game has resulted in the Alternative Warhead Programme, lately given a big push by Vladimir Putin’s actions in Ukraine and Syria.
 Area effects were back in fashion.

 The AW would be available to the UK if so selected.